EsotericSoftware/spine-runtimes/spine-cocos2dx/README.md

 7. Click `Configure`.
 This will download the cocos2d-x dependency and wire it up with the example source code in `spine-runtimes/spine-cocos2dx/example`.
 The download is 400mb, so get yourself a cup of tea.
 7. Open the file `spine-cocos2dx\example\cocos2d\cocos\2d\cocos2dx.props` and remove the `libSpine.lib` entry from the `<AdditionalDependencies>` tag.
 8. Open the `spine-runtimes/spine-cocos2dx/example/proj.win32/spine-cocos2d-x.sln` file in Visual Studio 2015.
 Visual Studio may ask you to install the Windows XP/7 SDK, which you should install.
-9. Expand the cocos2d_libs sub project and delete the `editor-support/spine` group.
-This will remove the outdated Spine cocos2d-x runtime shipped by cocos2d-x from your build.
-9. Expand `References` of the cocos2d_libs sub project, and remove the entry for `libSpine`, which should be marked with an error.
+9. Expand `References` of the libcocos2d sub project, and remove the entry for `libSpine`, which should be marked with an error.
 9. Right click the `spine-cocos2d-x` project in the solution explorer and select `Set as Startup Project` from the context menu
 10. Click `Local Windows Debugger` to run the example